How to get more fiber

 Fruit

-passion fruit grandillasPassion-fruit is rich in fibre
+passion fruit grandillasPassion-fruit is rich in fiber

 In those who have a normal fasting blood glucose incidentally, each 100 grams of fruit daily lowers the risk of developing diabetes by 15%; roughly the weight of an apple[1].